ymerejsasnak/snake/README.md

--currently can sort of 'pause' the game by hitting any button other than arrows...leave it for now, but will have to fix in the end

 -add reset button and pause button

--fix it so new elements can't appear in already occupied grid space?

 -use localstorage to store high score (and high level and high length)! (very easy)